SEX COACH CAITLIN V

 And then what happens is that after having like just good enough or not very good sex for years, we don't want to have sex anymore, right?
 Because there's nothing really in it for us.

 Or you get unhappy, right?
 Like you get frustrated in that relationship.
-And a lot of people end up cheating because of that because they are unfulfilled sexually.
+And a lot of people end up cheating because of that, because they are unfulfilled sexually.

 Totally.

-And then they, you know, it's interesting.
-Like men will say that it's okay for them to cheat if they're sexually unfulfilled.
+And then they, you know, it's interesting, like men will say that it's okay for them to cheat if they're sexually unfulfilled.
+And women will say it's okay for themselves to cheat.

-This is like really wide look at the research if they're not being emotionally fulfilled.
+This is like really wide look at the research, if they're not being emotionally fulfilled.
 So when women cheat for sex reasons, it's really devastating.

-Like if you found out that your man was having an emotional relationship and telling all of his vulnerabilities and his secrets and his deepest, you know, like really loving on another woman, that hurts.
+Like, if you found out that your man was having an emotional relationship and telling all of his vulnerabilities and his secrets and his deepest, you know, like really loving on another woman, that hurts.

 Well, I'm a major communicator.
 I really speak my mind a lot.

-Like every guy I ever dated, they say the same thing.
-Like you talk about everything.
+Like, every guy I ever dated, they say the same thing.
+Like, you talk about everything.

-Or I want our sex to be better instead of I'm never having any orgasms and it's your fault, or something along those lines, right?
+Or I want our sex to be better instead of I'm never having any orgasms and it's your fault or something along those lines, right?

 Last longer and not come so quickly.
 I have my own method that I developed through working with 300 clients.

 It's called the come when you want method.
-Oh my god.
+Oh my God.

-And I'll be sure to give you links for everything that we talk about today so that you're clearly
+And I'll be sure to give you links for everything that we talk about today so that you're

 better erections and more consistent and more reliable erections as well.
 And I have trainings on pretty much anything.